-4.6.3 Finance and Performance Committee
+4.6.4 The Finance and Performance Committee

-The purpose of the Finance and Performance Committee is to gain assurance, on behalf of the Board of Directors that the Trust is making sufficient progress towards the timely delivery of the Trust's Strategic ambitions and Operational Plan with consideration to the Trust's financial and performance issues whilst being assured as to compliance with appropriate regulatory and statutory requirements.

-The Committee will be appointed by the Board and comprise of three Non-Executive Directors, one of whom will act as Chair of the Committee.

-The Finance & Performance Committee Chairperson will be appointed by the Board.
+- 4.6.4.1 The purpose of the Finance and Performance Committee is to gain assurance on behalf of the Board of Directors that the Trust is making sufficient progress towards the timely delivery of the Trust's Strategic ambitions and Operational Plan with consideration to the Trust's financial and performance issues whilst being assured as to compliance with appropriate regulatory and statutory requirements. - 4.6.4.2 The Committee membership will be appointed by the Board and will comprise of two Executive Directors and three Non-Executive Directors, one of whom will act as Chair of the Committee. - 4.6.4.3 The Chair of the Finance and Performance Committee will be appointed by the Board.

-4.6.4 Quality Committee
+4.6.5 The Quality Committee

-The purpose of the Quality Committee is to provide assurance to the Board on the overall delivery of the Trust's strategic objectives in the context of quality of care and services and the effective mitigation of identified risk to support the delivery of safety and excellence in patient care.
-This remit includes a focus on safety, clinical effectiveness, patient experience, and on the effectiveness of quality governance and risk management systems.

-The Committee will be appointed by the Board and comprise of three Non- Executive Directors, one of whom will act as Chair of the Committee.

-The Quality Committee Chairperson will be appointed by the Board.
+- 4.6.5.1 The purpose of the Quality Committee is to provide assurance to the Board on the overall delivery of the Trust's strategic objectives in the context of quality of care and services and the effective mitigation of identified risk to support the delivery of safety and excellence in patient care.
+This remit includes a focus on safety, clinical effectiveness, patient experience, and on the effectiveness of quality governance and risk management systems. - 4.6.5.2 The Committee membership will be appointed by the Board and will comprise of two Executive Directors and three Non-Executive Directors, one of whom will act as Chair of the Committee. - 4.6.5.3 The Chair of the Quality Committee will be appointed by the Board.

-4.6.5 Remuneration and Nomination Committee
+4.6.6 The Remuneration and Nomination Committee

-The purpose of the Remuneration and Nomination Committee is to advise the Board about appropriate remuneration, terms of service and contractual arrangements for the CEO, and other Executive Directors/Very Senior Managers.

-The Committee will monitor and evaluate the performance of the CEO and other Executive Directors/Very Senior Managers.

-The Committee will be appointed by the Board and comprise exclusively of Non-Executive Directors, who are independent of management.
-The members of the Committee will be the Chair and all the Non-Executive Directors of the Trust.

-The Trust Chair will be the Chairperson of the Remuneration and Nomination Committee.
+- 4.6.6.1 The purpose of the Remuneration and Nomination Committee is to advise the Board about appropriate remuneration, terms of service and contractual arrangements for the CEO, and other Executive Directors/Very Senior Managers. - 4.6.6.2 The Committee will monitor and evaluate the performance of the CEO and other Executive Directors/Very Senior Managers. - 4.6.6.3 The Committee will be appointed by the Board and will comprise all Non-Executive Directors, who are independent of management.
+The members of the Committee will be the Chair and all the Non-Executive Directors of the Trust. - 4.6.6.4 For the transaction of business directly relating to the appointment, appraisal or dismissal of Executive Directors the CEO will also be regarded as a member of the Committee.
+For all other business the CEO will be regarded a non-member attendee of the Committee. - 4.6.6.5 The Trust Chair will be the Chair of the Remuneration and Nomination Committee.

-4.6.6 Charitable Funds Committee
+4.6.7 The Charitable Funds Committee